Kiwi!

-Kiwi! is a 2006 computer-generated animation created by Dony Permedi, a student in the New York City School of Visual Arts, as his Master's Thesis Animation, with music composed and performed by Tim Cassell.
-The animation's story of a kiwi that aspires to fly created a major Internet phenomenon after it was hosted on the video sharing site YouTube.
-Unofficial versions of the video pair it with Mad World by Gary Jules.
-These versions became popular viral videos.
+Kiwi! is a 2006 computer-generated animation short film created by Dony Permedi as his Master's Thesis project at the School of Visual Arts in New York City.
+The music was composed and performed by Tim Cassell.
+The short gained widespread popularity online after being uploaded to YouTube, becoming a notable Internet phenomenon.
+Unofficial versions of the film have been paired with the song "Mad World" by Gary Jules, and have circulated widely as viral videos.

 Plot

-The video itself centers around a kiwi bird who is mysteriously seen to be nailing an array of trees to the side of a sheer cliff so that they stick out horizontally.
-After the kiwi finishes it returns to the top of the cliff, before donning an aviator's cap and suddenly jumping off.
-As it dives down the cliff head-first the camera view turns sideways, revealing the purpose behind the kiwi's efforts.
-A tear wells from one eye as the kiwi achieves its dream, flapping its tiny wings as it "flies" above the forest of trees.
-The ultimate fate of the kiwi is not explicitly shown (though the sound of a crash can be heard at the end of the video).
+The animation follows a kiwi bird that painstakingly nails rows of trees horizontally along the face of a steep cliff.
+Once finished, the kiwi climbs to the top of the cliff, dons an aviator's helmet, and leaps off.
+As the kiwi falls, the camera perspective shifts horizontally; from the kiwi's perspective, he is flying through a forest.
+A tear forms in its eye as it flaps its vestigial wings, momentarily fulfilling its dream.
+The video ends ambiguously, with a sound that has been interpreted by viewers as either a crash or the opening of a parachute.

 Reception

 Kiwi! has received a large following for its deep meaning and heart touching manner.
 One of the most popular activities in the fan base is to create an alternate ending (usually one where the kiwi survives).
-As of 23 August 2024, the animation has been viewed over 44 million times.
+As of 23 August 2024, the animation has been viewed over 49 million times.
 It won official recognition on March 26, 2007, when viewers voted it the Most Adorable video of 2006 in the first annual YouTube Video Awards.
 This was an event large enough to draw international media attention with ABC News describing Kiwi! as "so cute it hurts" while the International Herald Tribune, critical of the awards, characterized the video as being "sweet but dull."